Bricktech2000/Notes/notes/confirmation bias.md

 _interpreting information so it becomes compatible with existing beliefs_

-**definition** _confirmation bias_ is a [[cognitive bias]] characterized by the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one's prior beliefs or values &mdash; Wikipedia
+**definition** _confirmation bias_ is a [[cognitive bias]] characterized by the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one's prior beliefs or values --- Wikipedia

 [[confirmation bias]] can arise from [[frequency illusion]]